This course includes all 10 modules of this course series and covers the following topics:

 2. Demonstrate understanding of social exchange theory.

-3. Explain listening & joining skills.
+3. Describe listening & joining skills.

 4. Identify dimensions of communication styles.

-5. Gain skills in nonverbal communication.
+5. Describe skills in nonverbal communication.

 Module Four